 What are solar shades?

-Solar shades are window blinds that are used to eliminate glare from the sun, reject UV rays and reduce the temperature inside the vessel.
-Unlike a traditional blind, solar shades are transparent, allowing full visibility when the blinds are covering the window.
+Solar shades, also known as sun shades, solar screens, or UV protection shades are boat window blinds that are used to eliminate glare from the sun, reject UV rays and reduce the temperature inside the vessel.

 What are the most common applications of solar shades on a ship?